Flickd/smartcomments-demo/README.md

 7. Press f5
 This should open a new VS Code window for testing the extension.
 8. You can use this new window normally.
 Open the extension UI by clicking the extension icon.
 Create a python file and type some code, than you should see the last changes and AI generated comments appear in the UI.

+It is normal that the text overlaps in the UI, we just didnt bother to format it well.
+The important thing is that API, the UI, changes tracker and buttons work.